Bambo-Rambo/RNG-Guides/HordeRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde12.png)

-Tiny Finder found 2 indexes that I can aim for (1120 and 3020) so now I can calculate the minimum frame number.
+Tiny Finder found 2 indexes that I can aim for (1120 and 3020) so now I can calculate the minimum frame number for 3DS RNG Tool.

 Since I am playing XY, the least number of frames I need to spend before reaching index 1120, is ~1120 frames (~1 index per frame during Route 17 encounters).

-(I am gonna search results after frame 10000 to be safe).
+In this case, I am gonna search results after frame 10000 to be safe.

-I also need to put the info from Tiny Finder in 3DS RNG Tool (nature syncs, slot = 3 and HA = 2) in order to get the correct results.
+I also need to put the info from index 1120 in 3DS RNG Tool (nature syncs, slot = 3 and HA = 2) in order to get the correct results.

 My location will be Frost Cavern and slot 3 is Smoochum (which belongs to the undiscovered egg group by the way, so it will have 3 guaranteed perfect IVs).

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde13.png)

-TinyMT Index 1120 is close and I don't need to spend time in a wild encounter at Route 17 for fast advances, so I am going to Frost Cavern immediately.
+TinyMT Index 1120 is close so I am going to Frost Cavern immediately without battling a wild Pokemon at Route 17 for fast advances.
-(This time I got lucky, but generally speaking, we need to do.
+(This time I got lucky, but most of the time, we will have to.
 Also remember to return at your location around ~1000 indexes before your target to be safe, not later).

 ### Preperation

-If you already read the [Normal Wild guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md) I recommended eariler, you already know that we need to take a few steps before being able to trigger any wild encounter when moving.
+If you already read the **[Normal Wild guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md)** I recommended eariler, you already know that we need to take a few steps before being able to trigger any wild encounter while moving.
-(Wasting a whole repel - 100 steps - to avoid unwanted encounters before, is recommended especially inside caves).
+(Wasting a whole repel - 100 steps - to avoid random encounters before, is recommended especially inside caves).

-When the repel effect ends, enter the bag and click "Update" in Tiny Finder.
+When the repel effect ends, **don't use another one** and instead, enter the bag and click "Update" in Tiny Finder.

-### Important: In the Honey method, we advanced until reach our target index, waited until reach our target frame and then used the honey.
+### Very Important: In the Honey method, we advanced until reach our target index, waited until reach our target frame and then used the honey.
 Now we need to advance until we are x indexes before our target index, wait until reach ~100-120 frames before our target frame and then exit the bag, rotate the character and succeed.

-We do this because there are some TinyMT advances (the number x in this case) when exiting bag that need to be accounted for.
+We do this because, when exiting the bag, there are some TinyMT advances (the number x in this case) that need to be accounted for.
 And this process takes about 100-120 frames.

 The value of x is: